-Last mile delivery is the final step of the supply chain – the handoff between the business and the end customer.
+Last mile delivery, also known as final mile delivery, is the last step in the supply chain – the handoff between the business and the end customer.
 Studies show that in the order fulfillment process, customers place a higher value on convenience than on anything else.
 This, coupled with the rising percent of overall sales stemming from online shopping, is putting pressure on enterprises to provide more convenient delivery options.
 However, providing the perfect customer experience depends on efficient, flexible delivery operations – which in turn are based on having the right infrastructure and processes in place.

 There are five main steps to the primary last mile delivery flow:

 There are additional steps, such as obtaining proof of delivery or customer feedback, but these do not apply to every organization.